Bookmobile: 21st century

 Bookmobiles are still in use in the 21st century, operated by libraries, schools, activists, and other organizations.
 Although some feel that the bookmobile is an outmoded service, citing reasons like high costs, advanced technology, impracticality, and ineffectiveness, others cite the ability of the bookmobile to be more cost-efficient than building more branch libraries would be and its high use among its patrons as support for its continuation.
 To meet the growing demand for "greener" bookmobiles that deliver outreach services to their patrons, some bookmobile manufacturers have introduced significant advances to reduce their carbon footprint, such as solar/battery solutions in lieu of traditional generators, and all-electric and hybrid-electric chassis.
 Bookmobiles have also taken on an updated form in the form of m libraries, also known as mobile libraries in which patrons are delivered content electronically.

 The Internet Archive runs its own bookmobile to print out-of-copyright books on demand.
 The project has spun off similar efforts elsewhere in the developing world.

 The Free Black Women's Library is a mobile library in Brooklyn.
 Founded by Ola Ronke Akinmowo in 2015, this bookmobile features books written by black women.
 Titles are available in exchange for other titles written by black female authors.

 National Bookmobile Day

 In the U.S., the American Library Association sponsors National Bookmobile Day in April each year, on the Wednesday of National Library Week.
 They celebrate the nation's bookmobiles and the dedicated library professionals who provide this service to their communities.

 In February 2021, the American Library Association (ALA), the Association of Bookmobile and Outreach Services (ABOS), and the Association for Rural and Small Libraries (ARSL) agreed to rebrand National Bookmobile Day in recognition of all that outreach library professional do within their communities.
 Instead, libraries across the country will observe National Library Outreach Day on April 7, 2021.
-Formerly known as National Bookmobile Day, communities will celebrate the invaluable role library professionals and libraries continuous play in bringing library services to those in need.
+Formerly known as National Bookmobile Day, communities will celebrate the invaluable role library professionals and libraries continuously play in bringing library services to those in need.